 Despite the possibility of reviewing an employee from a broad perspective provided by the 360-degree assessment model, it's not the solution for every type of organization.
 In addition, the method requires a high level of security and trust in the company to be genuinely insightful.

-• there is an open flow of information,
+• ensure an open flow of information,

 When planning the appraisal, you should inform workers about the chosen methods and familiarize them with the way and purpose of gathering information and how to use it.
 The anonymity of the responders should be ensured to obtain the most accurate information.

-How to conduct a 360-degree employee appraisal
+How to conduct a 360 performance review

 The test process consists of several stages: